 In areas with cold winter climates, frost heaving can sometimes put enough pressure on foundation walls to make them fail.

 When water turns to ice, its volume increases by about 9%.
 If wet soil experiences a deep freeze, the wedging or heaving force that results can be extremely powerful.

 Frost heaving can put literally thousands of pounds of force against your foundation walls, causing cracks, bowing, and heaving.

 When your foundation is showing signs of bowing, buckling walls or any other foundation issues, we at Woodford Bros., Inc. are the contractors you're looking for.
 As a locally owned and operated foundation repair company, we've been working with soils in your neighborhood since we first opened our doors for business.

 We'd like to offer you a free, no-obligation foundation repair quote to help you identify the problems you're facing with your foundation -- and what it might take to fix them.
 To schedule an appointment with us, call or e-mail us today!

-We're proud to serve Binghamton, Syracuse, Utica, surrounding areas such as Rochester, Liverpool, Ithaca, Rome, Watertown, Endicott, Elmira, and many nearby locales in NY.
+We're proud to serve Binghamton, Syracuse, Utica, surrounding areas such as Clay, Liverpool, Ithaca, Elmira, Rome, Henrietta, Rochester, and many nearby locales in NY.